wp-media/wp-rocket/docs/index.md

----
-description: A scalable, traceable job queue for background processing large queues of tasks in WordPress.
-Designed for distribution in plugins and themes - no server access required.
----
-# Action Scheduler - Job Queue for WordPress

-A scalable, traceable job queue for background processing large queues of tasks in WordPress.
-Specifically designed for distribution in plugins and themes - no server access required.

 ## Overview

 Action Scheduler uses a WordPress [custom post type](http://codex.wordpress.org/Post_Types), creatively named `scheduled-action`, to store the hook name, arguments and scheduled date for an action that should be triggered at some time in the future.